2nd October 2023

-Wokingham Borough Council declared a climate emergency in July 2019 which commits us to playing as full a role as possible in reducing our carbon footprint to be net carbon zero by 2030.
+Wokingham Borough Council (WBC) declared a climate emergency in July 2019, which commits us to playing as full a role as possible in reducing our carbon footprint to meet carbon neutrality by 2030.

 Our plan to tackle climate change